 It is this stylesheet which, as ambrosia to the email industry, has it’s heritage firmly established in the bluest of blue-blooded culture.
 There is of course always a grain of sand to irritate and cause the catalyst to this most beautiful pearl.
 Each retailer respectively, without exception, and on multiple occasions simply “didn’t like it”.
 Headline, lead item big photo, 6 x displays, classifieds, and thinking outside the box further – 3 “like” products with client logo at the end, is “…old-hat.
 Surely it needs beefing-up, or refreshing in someway”.
 This common cry set the wheels in motion and off we went again, on another round, only to eventually compare the results from the young pretender against our stalwart champion.
 All too often it fell at the first.
 The stats simply showed what did and what didn’t deliver.
 That cruelest of lessons, the champion survived.
 No one knows exactly why it always won, but we have a good idea.
 Whether it’s the simplicity of the design, the ease by which the human eye glides across it, or the exact visual impact to product content, no one knows for sure.
 But inevitably CEOs, Marketing Directors and Ecommerce Managers alike, in turn stuck to what delivered them the highest sales and greatest profitability.

 What of today?
 Well we do allow our customers to greater personalise their stylesheet should they wish.
-But by far the majority appreciate if someone else has already done this much work, tested and better tested it, and found no greater champion for delivering such massive turnover, from a stylesheet that works, why mess with the perfect solution?
+But by far the majority appreciate if someone else has already done this much work, tested and better tested it, and found no greater champion for delivering such massive turnover, from a stylesheet that out performs everything else, why mess with the perfect solution.

 David Swift is CEO & Founder of SwiftERM